Vancouver

 Vancouver is a major city in Western Canada, located in the Lower Mainland region of British Columbia.
 As the most populous city in the province, the 2021 Canadian census recorded 662,248 people in the city, up from 631,486 in 2016.
-The Metro Vancouver area had a population of 2.6 million in 2021, making it the third-largest metropolitan area in Canada.
-Greater Vancouver, along with the Fraser Valley, comprises the Lower Mainland with a regional population of over 3 million.
+The Greater Vancouver area had a population of 2.6 million in 2021, making it the third-largest metropolitan area in Canada after Toronto and Montreal.
+The region, together with the Fraser Valley, makes up the Lower Mainland, which has a total population of over 3 million.
 Vancouver has the highest population density in Canada, with over 5,700 PD/km2, and the fourth highest in North America (after New York City, San Francisco, and Mexico City).

 Vancouver is one of the most ethnically and linguistically diverse cities in Canada: 49.3 percent of its residents are not native English speakers, 47.8 percent are native speakers of neither English nor French, and 54.5 percent of residents belong to visible minority groups.
 It has been consistently ranked one of the most liveable cities in Canada and in the world.
 In terms of housing affordability, Vancouver is also one of the most expensive cities in Canada and in the world.
 Vancouverism is the city's urban planning design philosophy.

 Indigenous settlement of Vancouver began more than 10,000 years ago and included the Squamish, Musqueam, and Tsleil-Waututh (Burrard) peoples.
 The beginnings of the modern city, which was originally named Gastown, grew around the site of a makeshift tavern on the western edges of Hastings Mill that was built on July 1, 1867, and owned by proprietor Gassy Jack.
 The Gastown steam clock marks the original site.
-Gastown then formally registered as a townsite dubbed Granville, Burrard Inlet.
+Gastown then formally registered as a townsite named Granville, Burrard Inlet.
 The city was renamed "Vancouver" in 1886 through a deal with the Canadian Pacific Railway.
 The Canadian Pacific transcontinental railway was extended to the city by 1887.
 The city's large natural seaport on the Pacific Ocean became a vital link in the trade between Asia-Pacific, East Asia, Europe, and Eastern Canada.

-Vancouver has hosted many international conferences and events, including the 1954 Commonwealth Games, UN Habitat I, Expo 86, APEC Canada 1997, the World Police and Fire Games in 1989 and 2009; several matches of the 2015 FIFA Women's World Cup including the finals at BC Place in downtown Vancouver, and the 2010 Winter Olympics and Paralympics which were held in Vancouver and Whistler, a resort community 125 km north of the city.
+Vancouver has hosted many international conferences and events, including the 1954 Commonwealth Games, UN Habitat I, Expo 86, APEC Canada 1997, the World Police and Fire Games in 1989 and 2009, matches and the finals of the 2015 FIFA Women's World Cup, several matches of the 2026 FIFA World Cup, and the 2010 Winter Olympics and Paralympics which were held in Vancouver and Whistler, a resort community 125 km north of the city.
 In 1969, Greenpeace was founded in Vancouver.
-The city became the permanent home to TED conferences in 2014.
+The city became the permanent home of TED conferences in 2014.